kaihuchen/articles/LMMissues/index.md

     The muscular build, tawny coloring, and feline features suggest this is most likely a type of large wild cat.
 A cougar seems the closest match based on size and appearance, but without additional context, other wild cat species cannot be definitively ruled out from just this one angle.

 Notably GPT-4V now correctly classifies the animal as a cougar.
-It is perhaps influenced by the removal of the wooden deck which is visible in Test #3.
+It is likely influenced by the removal of the wooden deck which is visible in Test #3.

 ## Test #5: Two Chatbots Debating on Classification